rosatolen/LeanStraTreegery/decision_records/techstack.md

 ## TravisCI and open source Github
 These were used to minimize as much pipeline setup as possible.

+## Testing Libraries
+JSDOM, Jest and enzyme.
+Jest comes with ReactJS.
+JSDOM can help test interaction with the app.

 ## Redux javascript library
 This was added to manage state